betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 # AGC *Apps* and Apollo Mission Workflow
 Flying to the moon and returning safely involved *long periods of boredom punctuated by moments of extreme peril*.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
+A complete mission involved around 11 burns.
 For each manuever, there was a cooresponding program, called a *major mode* in the AGC to handle it.
 Time crtical maneuvers such as lunar landing, rendevouse and docking and re-entry involved multiple programs working in sequence.
 For every phase of the